falcosecurity/falco-website/content/en/docs/getting-started/learning-environments.md

 ---
-title: Learning Environment
+title: Learning Environments
-description: Integrations built on the Falco core in a learning environment
+description: Learn how to use Falco in a learning environment
-aliases:
-- ../../getting-started/third-party/learning
-weight: 20
+weight: 90
 ---

 ## minikube